CAFECA-IO/KnowledgeManagement/Research/13_red_flags_in_crypto_trading.md

 # Multiple Withdraws

+Criminals involved in money laundering may withdraw funds in multiple small transactions to avoid detection.
+This technique, known as "structuring" or "smurfing," is used to break down large sums of money into smaller, less conspicuous withdrawals to circumvent reporting thresholds.

+In some cases, identity thieves may make multiple withdrawals from a victim's account as part of their fraudulent activities.

 # With Black List

-Accepting funds suspected as stolen or fraudulent - o depositing funds from VA addresses that have been identified as holding stolen funds, or VA addresses linked to the holders of stolen funds.
+Accepting funds suspected as stolen or fraudulent o depositing funds from VA addresses that have been identified as holding stolen funds, or VA addresses linked to the holders of stolen funds.

 # With Darknet